tech-med/medlearnity.com/src/content/wpPages/tutors/amit-syal/index.md

 ---
 title: 'Amit Syal'
 pubDate: 2025-04-15
 description: '"With over 500 hours of tutoring experience, I have helped students excel in a wide variety of subjects and exams.
-As a 4thyear medical student, I can brin'
+As a 4thyear medical student, I can brin.'
 ---

 # Meet Amit Syal